 2.4.
-Control command delay
+Control commandCommand delay

-DCPs must relay Control Commands to relevant RCE within three seconds of receiving a Control Commandsuch that commands from AEMO co-ordinating centres to RCE or within four seconds if responses from RCE to AEMO co-ordinating centres will not have a delay of more than 2 seconds.
+DCPs must relay Control Commands such that commands from AEMO control centre to relevant RCE within threeor response from RCE to AEMO control centre will not have a delay of more than 2 seconds of receiving a Control Command from AEMO or within four seconds if transmitted via a Data Concentrator.

 2.5.
-Data accuracy
+Data Accuracy